nwrs/geo-parser/readme.md

 # Geo Parser

-Simple Scala NLP library to parse free text locations into rich geo locations with lat/long co-ordinates and ISO-31662 codes.
+ A Scala library to parse free text locations into rich geo locations with lat/long co-ordinates and ISO-31662 codes.

 * Useful for extracting geo locations from a user's social media profile page to map the results.
 * Currently parses UK and US locations.